 Opening a bank account in Qatar

 is not a complicated procedure, not even for foreigners in this country.
 International investors must open a bank account when the registration of a company starts.
-A copy of the valid passport and the company documents are needed for opening a bank account in Qatar after starting a business in Qatar as a foreigner.
+A copy of a valid passport and company documents are needed for opening a bank account in Qatar after starting a business in Qatar as a foreigner

 Virtual office in Qatar

 Virtual office services